smhurf/lewagon_challenges/07-Data-Engineering/03-Train-at-scale/02-Submit-training-tasks/README.md

 # Reminders

 ## 1. Packaging
-Here a quick reminder of our packaging notions from Monday.
+Here a quick reminder of our packaging notions from [Code as a product](https://kitt.lewagon.com/karr/data-lectures.kitt/07-Data-Engineering_01.slides.html?title=Code+as+a+Product&program_id=10#/).
 To package python code you have to do nothing more than:
  - structure your code in `.py` files (modules) in the directory of your package
  - make sure you have an `__init__.py` file
  - add a `setup.py` file